 Shared Inbox for Support

-- Build a chatbot to automate first level assist and redirect customers to the right person/ department
+- Build a chatbot to automate first-level support and redirect customers to the right person/ department

 - Define routing rules to assign support request to the right teams